JordannDev/VatsimSync-Issues/README.md

 # VatsimSync-Issues
 This Repo is only for reporting bugs/issues with VatsimSync (TeamSpeak &amp; Discord).

+** Please be descriptive when putting in an issue. **